Cubs vs. Diamondbacks Player Props Betting Odds

-Cody Bellinger is one of the top players with prop bets available when the Chicago Cubs and the Arizona Diamondbacks meet at Wrigley Field on Saturday (starting at 2:20 PM ET).
+Sportsbooks have listed player props for Cody Bellinger and others when the Chicago Cubs host the Arizona Diamondbacks at Wrigley Field on Sunday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!